-- 1 Within a year of the completion or discontinuation of a clinical trial which included investigations involving unsealed or sealed radioactive sources, the investigator shall submit to the FOPH a final report including all information of relevance for radiological protection, and in particular a retrospective participant dose estimation. - 2 No reporting requirements apply in the case of routine nuclear medicine examinations involving authorised radiopharmaceuticals. - 3 Within the framework of the opinion delivered in accordance with Article 28, or on request, the FOPH may specify further exemptions from the reporting requirements.
+5 Within a year of the completion or discontinuation of a clinical trial which included investigations involving radioactive sources, the investigator shall submit to the FOPH a final report including all information of relevance for radiological protection, and in particular a retrospective participant dose estimation.

+6 The reporting requirements in accordance with paragraph 5 do not apply in the case of routine nuclear medicine examinations involving authorised radiopharmaceuticals.

+7 Within the framework of the opinion delivered in accordance with Article 28, or on request, the FOPH may specify further exemptions from the reporting requirements in accordance with paragraph 5.